-The cleansing of liquid and gas to meet purity requirements is frequently required in industrial applications.
-This can be accomplished via knock-out drums, electric heating, centrifuges, heat exchangers, and filters.
+Process filters clean liquid and gas to meet purity requirements in industrial applications.
+Required filtering considers the contaminants to be removed and often occurs in tandem with knock-out drums, electric heating, centrifuges, and heat exchangers.
 These specially designed filters remove entrained sediments from a media stream.
-In this article, you will learn about filter specification, filter types, maintenance considerations, and process system integration.
+In this article, you will learn about filter specifications, filter types, and maintenance considerations.

 Specifying A Filter

 Specification of an appropriate filter involves contaminant removal requirements, the throughput volume of process media, and operating conditions of the process media.

 While filtration can be an inline process of simply putting a media filter in front of a process stream, most processes require a more intentional approach.
 This may involve the creation of a pressure vessel to provide a filter housing, the insertion of knock-out drum to remove large particles, an electrostatic precipitator, or an electric heater or heat exchanger to raise the dewpoint.